Colitis Workup

 • Disseminated intravascular coagulation (DIC) profile

-A child with allergic colitis may have an elevated WBC count, a low hemoglobin level, often (but not invariably) eosinophilia, and hypoalbuminemia (if a condition of protein-losing enteropathy coexists).
-In the search for fecal leukocytes, stools are positive for neutrophils and eosinophils.
+A child with allergic colitis may have an elevated WBC count, a low hemoglobin level, often (but not invariably) peripheral eosinophilia, and hypoalbuminemia (if a condition of protein-losing enteropathy coexists).
+The stool findings are often heme positive.

 When a bacterial cause (eg, Salmonella species, Shigella species, Campylobacter species, Yersinia species, E coli, or C difficile) is suspected, stool samples must be cultured, and Gram staining and methylene blue staining of the stool are recommended.
 WBC counts may be elevated or normal.